The Lego Group: Environmental issues

-In 2014, Lego announced that it would not renew its promotional contract with Shell following a Greenpeace campaign protesting Shell’s plans to drill in the Arctic.
+In 2014, Lego announced that it would not renew its promotional contract with Shell following a Greenpeace campaign protesting Shell's plans to drill in the Arctic.
 Lego CEO Jørgen Vig Knudstorp expressed frustration at the company being used to target Shell, while Greenpeace insisted that firms like Lego should also consider their business partners' environmental impact.

 Lego acknowledges the impact of its operations on the environment, in particular in areas such as climate change, resource and energy use and waste.
-All manufacturing sites are certified according to the environmental standard ISO 14001.
+The weathering of Lego bricks in the ocean over large timeframes results in smoothing, discoloration and fouling of the plastic surface.
+This, along with the deformation of the structure of the brick and the chemical additives that release microplastics into water, can potentially damage marine life.
+Despite these issues, all manufacturing sites are certified according to the environmental standard ISO 14001.
 The first Borkum Riffgrund 1 wind turbines off the coast of Germany began producing electricity in February 2015, which would help the Lego Group reach its goal of being based 100% on renewable energy by 2020.

 The company claims to recycle 90% of its waste and that it has made its operations nearly one-third more energy efficient over the five years ending on 31 December 2013.
 It is seeking alternatives to crude oil as the raw material for its bricks.
 In June 2015, this resulted in the establishment of the Lego Sustainable Materials Centre, which is expected to recruit more than 100 employees, as a significant step towards the 2030 ambition of finding and implementing sustainable alternatives to current materials.